onewithhammer/ESP8266-MyWidget-Demo/README.md

 The LittleFS implementation for the ESP8266 supports filenames of up to 31 characters + terminating zero (i.e. char filename[32]), and as many subdirectories as space permits.
 Keep your filenames + directories names short!

 ## MQTT (Message Queuing Telemetry Transport) - IoT messaging

+MQTT is implemented when a subscribe message is received, a corresponding publish message is sent.

 - Subscribe
 	- esp32/get/uptime - Request uptime